+Ever heard of the Yugo Car?
 On our tours to the former Soviet Union, our USSR history buff clients are always keen to see a Lada in the wild if it’s their first time in the post-Soviet sphere.
-In contrast, when we run our tours to the former Yugoslavia, the Yugo car sadly doesn’t get anywhere near as much equal interest as the Lada does, despite being just as iconic.
+In contrast, when we run our tours to the former Yugoslavia, the Yugo car sadly doesn’t get anywhere near as much equal interest as the Lada does, despite being just as if not arguably even more iconic.

-For such an iconic communist car, we feel this is borderline criminal.
+For us though the lack of knowledge about such an iconic communist car, we feel is borderline criminal.
 So, in a quest to educate the masses we wrote this article as the ultimate guide to facts about the Yugo Car.
-This YPT lowdown on Communist cars will cover everything from who made the Yugo car and the Yugo convertible to the importance of the 1988 Yugo and, most importantly, where to find a Yugo for sale if you happen to fall in love with this communist car after reading our article!
+This YPT lowdown on Communist cars will cover everything from who made the Yugo car and the Yugo convertible to the importance of the 1988 Yugo and, most importantly, where to find a Yugo for sale in 2022!

 Who Made The Yugo Car?